GarethW1994/registration_number_webapp/README.md

 - Contribution

-###About the webapp
+### About the webapp

-Registration web application is a app that allows users to enter the a registration number and filter according to a particular city to get registration plates from that city.
+Registration web application is a app that allows users to enter registration numbers and filter according to a particular city to get registration plates from that city.

-This is where you can get to play around the app: http://registration-backend.herokuapp.com/
+This is where you can get to play around the application: http://registration-backend.herokuapp.com/.